shuvijs/shuvijs.org/docs/guides/custom-behaviors/custom-error.md

 ---
-sidebar_position: 2
+sidebar_position: 3
+id: custom-error
-id: Custom Error
+title: Custom Error
 ---

 If an error occurred, shuvi render error page.
 In [SSR mode], response.statusCode will be set when server render HTML.